Fill your College Details

 3. Memory Addressing

-Number systems are used to assign unique addresses to memory locations.
-Hexadecimal simplifies long binary addresses, making it easier for programmers to reference, read, debug, and manipulate data stored in computer memory efficiently.
+Number systems serve the purpose of giving the unique address to different parts of memory.
+The use of the hexadecimal numbering system simplifies the long binary addresses so that it is easier for programmers to reference, read, debug, and manipulate data stored in computer memory.

 4. Input/Output Systems